Complete simultaneous conjugacy invariants in Artin's braid groups: Moving to minimal intervals

 Consider the one-dimensional case.
 For a Garside group $G$ and an element $a\in G$, the \emph{summit infimum} and \emph{summit supremum} of $a$ are the maximal infimum and minimal supremum, respectively, of an element of $a^G$.
-In this, one-dimensional case the interval $[\suminf(a), \sumsup(a)]$ is the only minimal interval with respect to $a$.
-Garside's \emph{Summit Set}~\cite{Ga69} and Elrifai--Morton's \emph{Super Summit Set} \cite{EM94} of $a$ are the sets
+In this one-dimensional case, the interval $[\suminf(a), \sumsup(a)]$ is the only minimal interval with respect to $a$.
+Garside's \emph{Summit Set}~\cite{Ga69} and Elrifai--Morton's \emph{Super Summit Set}~\cite{EM94} of $a$ are the sets

 respectively.
 These sets are complete conjugacy invariants.
 In higher dimensions, there are in general more than one minimal interval for a conjugacy class.
 Any canonical choice among them would provide a complete conjugacy invariant.
-We will give two examples.

-We provide below two variations of a complete invariant for simultaneous conjugacy classes.
+We provide two variations of a complete invariant for simultaneous conjugacy classes.
 Since we use minimal intervals, these invariants generalize the classic Super Summit Sets to general dimension.